andreanini/idiolect/tests/testthat/_snaps/contentmask.md

     Output
       Corpus consisting of 2 documents.
       text1 :
-      "the N was on the N . he did n't move   N ;   N N P 👍"
+      "the N was on the N . he did n't move   N ;   N i.e. a N B 👍"

       text2 :
       "D 👍"